What is Earned Value Management and Uses?

 EVM measures project cost performance by comparing the assigned cost of work accomplished against its actual cost.

-Moreover, It also measures project schedule performance by comparing the assigned cost of work accomplished against the assigned cost of scheduled work that should have been completed.
+Furthermore, it also measures project schedule performance by comparing the assigned cost of completed work with the assigned cost of scheduled work that should have been completed.

 By providing a uniform unit of measurement and a consistent methodology for reporting progress.
 Moreover, EVM provides an objective measure to assess cost and schedule project performance.